svalat/fork-sharing-checker/README.md

 ------------------

 You can get a kind of view how your sharing reduces by taking some snapshots over time and naming the frame directories with an ID in the name.
-Then you can run the `fork-sharing-checker` as :
+Then you can run the `fork-sharing-checker` as (see example directory) :

 ```sh
 fork-sharing-checker -r example-dump-after-parent-{{frame}} -t example-dump-after-child-{{frame}} -H -T 10